strawberry-graphql/strawberry/docs/guides/relay.md

         return obj

-# Let's suppose we have a dict mapping the fruits code to the Fruit object itself
+# Assume we have a dict mapping the fruits code to the Fruit object itself
 fruits: Dict[int, Fruit]
 ```